fixingitnow/jsonUI/README.md

 * Input
 * Dropdown
 * Text
+* Textarea
+* Textfield
+* Image
 * Container (Container component might include other components or another container inside of it)
-* etc.

 # JSON structure
-* I should be able to pass style to every component from JSON.
+* I should be able to pass style to every component from JSON. ✅
-* I should be able to pass component attributes from JSON (ex: href, src).
+* I should be able to pass component attributes from JSON (ex: href, src). ✅
 * etc.

 # Example